 For Beginners

-***Tinkercad - This software is a simple, online 3D design and printing tool for the masses.
+Tinkercad - This web based software is a simple, online 3D design tool.
 Working primarily with geometric shapes, and block letters and numbers, it provides an excellent introduction to 3D design for all ages.
 There are a number of tutorials accessible from your account's dashboard and the Autodesk Tinkercad YouTube Channel is also a great way to help users get acquainted with the tools.
 Registration required.

-***Fusion 360 - This software is an entry level computer aided design (CAD) program, which is easy for beginners to learn and has enough advanced features for those who have experience with design.
-Autodesk's Training web page shares what's available in addition to the free Fusion 360 Fundamentals course which offers a number of tutorial videos and courses for specific features.
-You can also check out the Autodesk Fusion 360 YouTube Channel or Autodesk Fusion 360 team member Lars Christensen's Fusion 360 For Absolute Beginners playlist or his Fusion 360 Tutorials.
+Autodesk Fusion - This software is an entry level computer aided design (CAD) program, which is easy for beginners to learn and has enough advanced features for those who have experience with design.
+Autodesk's Online Learning Catalog shares what's available in addition to the free Fusion fundamentals courses which offer a number of tutorial videos and courses for specific features.
+You can also check out the Autodesk Fusion YouTube Channel.
 A free version of the software is available for personal, hobby use.
 Registration required.

 For Intermediate Users